-A sign will be posted at the Corporation office notifying LEP persons of the LEPP and how to access language services.
-Additional information will be provided through CU's website, available upon request through via Info@CommunitiesU.org and through local program materials as appropriate.
+A sign is posted at the Corporation office notifying LEP persons of the LEPP and how to access language services.
+Additional information is available through CU's website, upon request via Info@CommunitiesU.org and through staff.

 For those without personal internet service, or access to the Corporation office, copies of the LEP Plan will be provided upon request by contacting CU at 479-443-2700 or by USPS with a written request sent to the following address.
-Response by USPS can take up to 14 business days.
+Response by USPS may take up to 14 business days.

-Communities Unlimited 3 East Colt Square Drive Fayetteville, AR 72703 ATTN: Compliance Office
+Communities Unlimited 3 East Colt Square Drive Fayetteville, AR 72703

+ATTN: Compliance Office - Program Support